ese-varo/programming-ruby/readme.md

     a period `MyModule.method`
   - module constants are referenced using the module name and two colons `MyModule::CON`

+- mixins: are modules mixed-in classes and its instance methods hapen to be part of the class in which it is mixed in, and so they behave as instance mathods of the class also.
+  - `include`: it makes a reference to a module, if the module is in an external file that file should be loaded (using `require/load`) in order to be able to mixed in the module.

 #### Todays topics
 - Atrributes methods to access variables or any instance variable?